Questions Get the answers you need about title insurance.

 What is the difference between a “basic owner’s policy” and an “enhanced owner’s policy?”

 As its name suggests, enhanced policies provide the owner additional coverages.
 The quote you receive on our website is for a basic policy which is provided at a considerable savings over that of our competition.
-You will find that Radian Title Insurance Inc.’s enhanced policies are offered at rates below even our competitor’s basic policy.
+You will find that the enhanced policies issued by Radian Title Insurance Inc. are offered at rates below the basic policies of our competitors.

 - Mechanic’s Lien Coverage for work provided prior to the date of the policy

 - Zoning coverage to ensure that your property is zoned for a single-family residence

 - Coverage that your property is in a properly created subdivision

 - Coverage in the event that you are required to remove an existing structure on the property (other than a fence or boundary wall) due to a previous owner’s failure to obtain the necessary permits

 - Post-closing forgeries that affect your ownership interest

 What can I expect at the settlement or closing for a purchase transaction?

 While settlement/closing practices may vary from state to state, the following representatives are generally present at the closing for a purchase transaction: